toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 highlighted: false

 ---
-Over the past couple years, I had noticed Svelte creeping more frequently into the perpetual conversation about, "Which frontend framework is the best?"
+Over the past couple years, I noticed Svelte creeping more frequently into the debate about which frontend framework is "best".